 LBJ LAKEWEED TREATMENT PROGRAM

 Growing up, we spent lots of time on Lake Austin.
-Our experience there with watermilfoil makes us believe that it’s in Lake LBJ to stay.
-Lowering the lake helps temporarily but the plant will come back due to the uncountable number of seeds already in the lake bed and to the fact that any small fragment can establish a new plant.
+Our experience there with watermilfoil makes us believe that it will be a problem in Lake LBJ from now.
+Lowering the lake helps temporarily but this lake weed will come back due to the uncountable number of seeds already in the lake bed and to the fact that any small fragment can establish a new plant.
 All of the boats that chop it up and folks that cut it and let it drift away are just helping to spread it.
 The only really effective way to control watermilfoil on Lake LBJ is to treat it with approved herbicides.

 We offer a treatment plan that targets watermilfoil along with another unwanted form of aquatic vegetation known as filamentous algae.
 This plan includes application by our licensed and insured crews of an approved aquatic herbicide, along with an algaecide, that have no use restrictions for swimming, fishing, pet watering and irrigation of established plants.
-We apply these products by injecting the solution into plant beds in deeper water and by spraying it over them in the shallow water.
+We apply these products by injecting the solution into the lakeweed beds in deeper water and by spraying it over them in the shallow water.
 We are diligent about treating under jet ski lifts, piers, docks and into boat slips.
-We repeat this process during the second treatment period and also process the required paperwork with the TPWD and LCRA.